I3S-ESSnet/Documents/wp3/deliveries/d3-1-2_impl_blueprint.md

 Results at https://travis-ci.org/github/mecdcme/is2

 #### Dockerhub
-Docker also offer a free service for open source prosjects.
+Docker also offer a free service for open source projects.
 We have set up automatic building of images on Dockerhub https://cloud.docker.com/u/mecdcme/

 ### PxWeb Example

 The current version of PxWeb is a legacy ASP.NET 4.6 application.
-SCB wil port it to ASP.NET Core but until then we wanted to try containerize the current verison.
+SCB wil port it to ASP.NET Core but until then we wanted to try containerize the current version.
 PxWeb was open sourced in August 2019 https://github.com/statisticssweden/PxWeb and forked to https://github.com/I3S-ESSnet/PxWeb

 #### Container
 Since PxWeb is a ASP.NET 4.X application the docker image must be build and run on a Windows host.